 - Sexsomnia, also known as “sleepsex”

 Different parasomnias occur during different stages of the sleep cycle.
-Some of these sleep disorders tend to start as soon as a person falls asleep, while others rather occur during at a later stage during their sleep cycle.
+Some of these sleep disorders tend to start as soon as a person falls asleep, while others rather occur during a later stage during their sleep cycle.
 There are also some types of parasomnias that may occur when a person wakes up.

 Many of the parasomnias known to medical experts and sleep researchers have been linked to genetic causes; thus if a person has parasomnias in their family, they are at a higher risk of experiencing such a sleep disorder.
 Certain types of neurological and brain disorders can also be the cause of certain parasomnias.